DiCamillo Companion

 England

-House & Family History: Everingham was sold in 1982 by Lady Herries, along with 2,868 acres, after a period of 800 years in the possession of the Constable and Constable-Maxwell families.
-An institution purchased the property and dismantled the estate.
+House & Family History: Everingham was sold in 1982 by Lady Herries, along with 2,868 acres, after 800 years in the possession of the Constable family.

-• Chapel & Church: The very grand Grade I red brick and stuccoed early 19th century Catholic Chapel of the Virgin and Saint Everilda is extant and sits next to the House.
-Designed by the Roman architect Agostino Giorgioli, it was built by John Hayes and features statuary by Luigi Bozzoni.
-The Chapel has a tripartite entrance front with a single-bay narthex, a seven-bay nave with east transepts, and a single-bay apsidal sanctuary.
+Chapel & Church: The very grand early 19th century Grade I-listed Catholic Chapel of the Virgin and Saint Everilda is extant and sits next to the house (the chapel was originally linked to the house before the 1960s demolitions of parts of the house).
+Designed by the Roman architect Agostino Giorgioli, the Romanesque style stuccoed red brick chapel was built by John Hayes and features life-sized statues of the apostles and the Holy Family by Luigi Bozzoni.
+The chapel has a tripartite entrance facade with a single-bay narthex, a seven-bay nave with east transepts, a single-bay apsidal sanctuary, and a richly coffered ceiling.

 View all houses